- Page Contents

 - doing all the follow up work including responding to any queries raised by the Home Office UKVI until decision is reached on your Start-up application.

-Our fees for providing expert legal help and assistance with an application for switching into Start-up visa from inside the UK are given in the fee table below:
+Our fixed fees for switching into Start Up visa from inside the UK are as given in the fee table below:

-The agreed fixed fee will depend on the complexity of the application for switching into Start-up visa and the volume of casework involved in the application.
-In addition to our fixed fee for helping with an application for switching into Start-up visa, the applicant will also have to pay the Home office UKVI fees for the application.
+The agreed fixed fee will depend on the complexity of the application for switching into Start Up visa and the volume of casework involved in the application.
+In addition to our fixed fee for switching into Start Up visa from inside the UK, the applicant also has to pay the Home office UKVI fees for the application.